Homebrew Governance

 • Security Team: A security-focused subteam of Maintainers and the Project Leader, some of whom may have increased access rights than otherwise needed.

-• Project Leader: A Lead Maintainer elected to serve as Homebrew’s primary public representative and project-wide coordinator.
+• Project Leader (PL): A Lead Maintainer elected to serve as Homebrew’s primary public representative and project-wide coordinator.

-• Quarterly activity criteria: Around 50 meaningful contributions or other work considered essential by the Project Leader per quarter to primary repositories to remain in good standing.
+• Quarterly activity criteria: Around 50 meaningful maintainer contributions or other work considered essential by the Project Leader per quarter to Primary Homebrew repositories to remain in good standing.

 • Quarter: A calendar quarter, defined as one of the following periods: December–February, March–May, June–August, or September–November.

-• Meaningful contributions: Merged pull requests, reviewed pull requests created by others, or merged co-authored commits in Homebrew’s primary repositories.
+• Meaningful maintainer contributions: Merged pull requests, reviewed pull requests created by others, or merged co-authored commits in Primary Homebrew repositories.

-• Primary repositories: The three highest-traffic, security-critical repositories in the Homebrew project:
+• Primary Homebrew repositories: The three highest-traffic, security-critical repositories in the Homebrew project:

 2. Roles